 If a payment is subject to payment review, we may:

-- place a hold on the payment in the payer's account; and/or
+- Place a hold on the payment in the payer’s account.

 As a buyer, this may delay your receipt of the item you purchased.
 If we clear the transaction, we will notify the seller and direct them to ship the item.

 If we don’t clear the transaction, we will cancel it and return the funds to you, unless we are legally required to take other action.

 All payments that complete payment review are still subject to being reversed under the terms of this user agreement but will be PayPal‘s Seller Protection program eligible if they meet the PayPal‘s Seller Protection program requirements.
 PayPal will provide notices to you by email and/or in the transaction history tab of your PayPal account.
 A payment subject to payment review is a review of the payment only and is implemented to reduce the risk of PayPal users receiving high risk transactions.
 A payment subject to payment review is neither a review nor a representation by PayPal as to the commercial dealings, character or reputation of a party to the payment transaction and should not be considered as a lessening of the respect of any person.

 Certain PayPal functionality may allow you (whether directly or via someone you permit to act on your behalf, like an online marketplace platform on which you transact as a seller) to instruct us to hold your funds (including the proceeds of payments you receive using PayPal) in your reserve account.

 In such a case we will show you the availability status of those funds in your balance – the status descriptions may differ according to the functionality you used to instruct us to place the hold.
 We will release the hold on the funds according to the instruction that you (or the entity that you have permitted to act on your behalf) give to us, subject to the rest of this user agreement.